 However, it doesn't always work out so well ...

 I ordered two very cheap watches [from AliExpress] that looked great in the photos, but were like something out of a cracker with huge faces on them.
 The plastic front looked like it would break if it knocked against anything.

 Factor in delivery charges – it's often free ...

 For a true picture of the total cost, it's important to include the cost of postage to make sure you really are getting a bargain.

 Many items often have free – albeit slow – delivery.
 But always double-check postage charges before buying.

-As an example, when we checked at random, we found £6 bikinis, £2.30 belts and £3 shaving mirrors, all with free postage to the UK.
+As an example, when we checked at random, we found £6 bikinis, £1 belts and £1 yoga mat bags, all with free postage to the UK.

 However, for bigger items postage can sometimes be pretty steep.
 We found a £32 suitcase with £18 delivery and a £54 giant inflatable flamingo with a whopping £43 delivery.

 ...
 But delivery can take six weeks, so plan well in advance